BF/SF Super Reverb

 • Then solder a new (red) wire between the other side of switch to the right lug.

-If you’re permanemtly disconnecting the tremolo circuit you can just clip of the brown and yellow wires and insulate the ends with tape.
+If you’re permanently disconnecting the tremolo circuit you can just clip of the brown and yellow wires and insulate the ends with tape.

 Rectifier tube